theripper93/automated-evocations/README.md

 .play()
 ```

-## Manually invoking the comanion manger
+## Manually invoking the companion manger on spell cast
 ### If you are on non DND5E systems you can trigger the companion manager for specific spells with a macro or the module Item Macro

 ```js